Barry Larkin

 He briefly played in the minor leagues before making his MLB debut in 1986.
 He quickly won the starting shortstop role for the Reds and enjoyed a long run of strong seasons with the team.
 Larkin struggled with a string of injuries between 1997 and 2003, limiting his playing time in several seasons.

 Larkin retired after the 2004 season and worked in a front-office position for the Washington Nationals for several years until he joined ESPN as a baseball analyst.
 He served as a coach for the American team in the 2009 World Baseball Classic and managed the Brazilian national team for the same event in 2013.

 Larkin is considered one of the top players of his era, winning nine Silver Slugger awards, three Gold Glove awards, and the 1995 National League Most Valuable Player Award.
 He was selected to the Major League All-Star Game twelve times, and was one of the pivotal players on the 1990 Reds' World Series championship team.
-Larkin was elected to the National Baseball Hall of Fame in January 2012 and was inducted on July 22, 2012.
+In 2012, Larkin was elected to the National Baseball Hall of Fame.

-Early life and education
+Early life and amateur career

-Born and raised in Cincinnati's Silverton, Ohio neighborhood and raised Catholic, Larkin attended Archbishop Moeller High School.
+Born and raised in the Cincinnati suburb of Silverton, Ohio, and raised Catholic, Larkin attended Archbishop Moeller High School.

 Larkin accepted a football scholarship to the University of Michigan to play for coach Bo Schembechler, but during his freshman year, he decided to play baseball exclusively.
-He was a two-time All-American and led the Wolverines to berths in two College World Series, in 1983 and 1984 (the last time until 2019).
+He was a two-time All-American and led the Wolverines to berths in two College World Series, in 1983 and 1984, the program's last until 2019.
 Larkin was also named Big Ten Player of the Year in 1984 and 1985.
 Larkin's number 16 was retired by the school on May 1, 2010.

-Baseball at the 1984 Summer Olympics saw Larkin playing for the United States team.
+Larkin played for the United States national team at the 1984 Summer Olympics.

 Minor league career

-Barry Larkin played with the Vermont Reds on their team that won the 1985 Eastern League Championship and in 1986 was the Rookie of the Year and AAA Player of the Year with the Denver Zephyrs.
+Barry Larkin played with the Vermont Reds on their team that won the 1985 Eastern League Championship and in 1986 was the Rookie of the Year and Triple-A Player of the Year with the Denver Zephyrs.
 In all, he played only 177 minor league games in his professional career.